Balchandar/intentusnet/README.md

-## 🚀 IntentusNet

 ### **Secure Runtime for Intent Routing and Multi-Agent Execution**

 Deterministic • Transport-Agnostic • EMCL-Ready • MCP-Compatible

-IntentusNet is an open-source, language-agnostic **AI agent execution runtime** for secure, fallback-capable, distributed orchestration.
+IntentusNet is an open-source, language-agnostic **execution runtime for multi-agent systems**, designed to make routing, fallback, and failures **deterministic, debuggable, and production-operable**.

+It focuses on execution semantics — not planning or intelligence — ensuring that **routing, fallback, and failure behavior remain predictable even when models are not**.

 <!-- Badges -->